charlesoblack/pyweek-31-cops/README.md

 ## Copyright attributions

+All images were produced by Kendra Lemon in Procreate and Adobe Photoshop.
+The "fire effect" backdrop is [by Gerd Altmann (Pixabay)](https://pixabay.com/illustrations/fireball-fire-explosion-flames-422746/).

-All images were produced by us.
-The sounds were produced with TuxGuitar's drum kit.
+The sounds were produced with [TuxGuitar](https://sourceforge.net/projects/tuxguitar/)'s drum kit.

+We used [Python](www.python.org) and [pygame](www.pygame.org) to code our game.